CertilinkAdmin/WECTournamentApp/replit.md

 Verification:
 - All changes architect reviewed and approved
 - No horizontal scrollbar on any page
-- Bottom nav hidden on landing page
+- E2E tests passed for all navigation routes
-- Active route detection working correctly
+- Active route detection working correctly for all sections
+- Button sets successfully switch based on current route
 - Smooth scrolling on mobile devices
+- Touch targets meet accessibility standards

 ### Mobile Navigation & Sensory Evaluation Display (October 29, 2025)
 **Enhanced mobile UX with hamburger menu and always-visible sensory evaluation:**